 All patients must register with Dr Smith (as the GP holding the practice contract) but once registered can ask to see any of the GPs working at the practice.
 Please note that on some days there may only be one GP available so you must be happy to see any of the GPs who work at the practice if you register with us.

 If you wish to be a member of his practice’s patient participation group then please apply in writing and further information will be provided.

 If you wish to provide feedback please email us or leave a written comment in the box at reception.

-The practice will accept patients who live within the practice boundaries.
-The practice area includes some of the western area of Yeovil, the following villages, and further away on occasion e.g. existing patients move home, or new family members.
-From time to time the practice will accept patients from outside the practcie area, if it has the capacity to do so.
-The Practice also accepts patients from the SW border of Yeovil near to the practice.
-To be eligible to be registered at the practice the patient needs to live on or to the south west of a line along the Dorchester Road, West Coker Road, Watercombe Lane, the Western Relief Road and the A3088.
+The practice will usually accept patients who live within the practice boundaries.
+The practice area includes some of the western area of Yeovil, the following villages, and further away up to the eastern edge of Crewkerne.
+Rarely, e.g. existing patients move home, or new family members, the practice will accept patients from outside the practice area, if it has the capacity to do so.
+To be eligible to be registered at the practice, Yeovil patients needs to live on or to the south west of a line along the Dorchester Road, West Coker Road, Watercombe Lane, the Western Relief Road and the A3088.
 If the patient is in doubt then they should contact the reception team who will be happy to advise if they are in the practice area.

 Stoke sub Hamdon